atolye15/checklist/checklists/announcing-a-project.md

 category: "General"
 date: "2020-03-22"
 tags: ['social-media', 'launch']
-description: When a project goes live there is only one to-do left, announcing it! 📣 One last checklist before announcing a project.
+description: When a project goes live there is only one checklist left, announcing checklist! 📣 One last checklist before announcing a project.
 ---

 - [ ] Make sure the project covers all the related checklists